-From our stint at Sofar Sounds, Camden, in April 2017.
+From our stint at Sofar Sounds, Camden.
 Sean Genockey on guitar, John Hogg on bass and Andy Treacey on drums.
 We’ve since played at Camden Rocks Festival and then at Camden Oxjam in October.
-The mecca of live rock music in London 🙂
+The mecca of live rock music in London 🙂I’ll be back there in November with Sean et al.

 “Jasmine is one of those rare talents who can bathe in her musical diversity”